WebShells/WS-Sync-with-Github/README.md

 - Before using these shortcodes, make sure you have a valid GitHub personal access token.
 You can create a token with appropriate permissions in your GitHub account settings.

-- Replace `YourGitHubToken`, `YourRepository`, and `YourOwner` with the appropriate values for your GitHub repository.
+- Replace `YourGitHubToken`, `YourRepository`, and `OwnerOfRepo` with the appropriate values for your GitHub repository.

 - Ensure that cURL is enabled on your server to make API requests to GitHub.